 Medical leadership staff will be available to address any questions or concerns you may have:

-The Emily Program is committed to keeping clients and staff safe, keeping our sites open and continuing to provide essential and exceptional care to clients struggling with eating disorders.
+The Emily Program is committed to keeping clients and staff safe, keeping our sites open, and continuing to provide essential and exceptional care to clients struggling with eating disorders.

 Refer to The Emily Program’s Safety Protocols document for details.

-Telehealth services are offered for intensive outpatient and day programs (PHP/IDP and IOP) and individual outpatient sessions to reduce traffic in and out of our sites and prevent the spread of infection.
+Virtual treatment services are offered for intensive outpatient and day programs (PHP/IDP and IOP) and individual outpatient sessions to reduce traffic in and out of our sites and prevent the spread of infection.

 We have added in-person PHP/IDP programs back in many locations, including:

-Telehealth services also continue to be available for intensive programming.
+Virtual treatment services also continue to be available for intensive programming.

-If I have a fever and cough should I still come to treatment at The Emily Program?
+If I have a fever and cough, should I still come to treatment at The Emily Program?